 If your event is under an hour, plain water is generally adequate.
 Some studies do show benefits from carbohydrate rinsing, where you take a gulp of a sports drink then spit it out.
 I recommend trying this during a hard training run to see if this strategy works for you.

 For events over an hour, supplemental carbohydrate in the form of sports drinks, gels, chews, blocks, energy bars, or solid foods is recommended.
-If you tend to get GI distress during races, try a mix of sources, such as a handful of raisins + a few sips of sports drink.
-Sports drinks lower in sugar, such as Nuun, Skratch Labs, and Osmo Nutrition can also help.
+If you tend to get GI distress during races, try a mix of sources, such as a handful of raisins or pretzels + a few sips of sports drink.
+Sports drinks lower in sugar, such as Nuun*, Skratch Labs*, and DripDrop* can also help.

 For events between 1-3 hours, a general guideline is 30-60 grams of carbohydrate every hour after the first hour.